Why Your Toilet Tank is not Filling up and How to Fix it

 - Clean the area where the new fill valve will sit.

 - Adjust the height of the fill valve.
 Fill valves are adjustable to fit different sizes of tanks.
-To do this, grab the top section of the fill valve and turn the bottom threaded part counterclockwise to increases its length.
+To do this, grab the top section of the fill valve and turn the bottom threaded part counterclockwise to increase its length.

-- Ideally the top of the fill valve cap should be 3 inches above the top of the overflow tube.
+- Ideally, the top of the fill valve cap should be 3 inches above the top of the overflow tube.

-- slide in the fill valve and secure it with the lock nut.
+- Slide in the fill valve and secure it with the lock nut.

 - Connect the supply line back.